Phantasm (film): Filming

 Filming began in 1977 and was done on weekends and sometimes lasted for 20 hours a day over the course of more than a year.
 Actor Reggie Bannister, who performed most of his own stunts in the film, described the production as "flying by the seat of our pants."
 The actors would often be called to perform their scenes and picked up as soon as they were available.

 Though the film is set in Oregon, principal photography took place primarily in the San Fernando Valley in Chatsworth, California.
 An ice cream shop on main street was filmed on the outskirts of San Diego County in Julian, California.
 The exteriors of the Morningside Mortuary were shot at Oakland's Dunsmuir House in Northern California.
-Due to logistic and budgetary restrictions, the interiors of the mausoleum were constructed in a local warehouse in the Los Angeles area.
+Due to logistic and budgetary restrictions, the interiors of the mausoleum were constructed in a local warehouse in the L.A. area.

-The script changed often during production, and Bannister says that he never saw a completed copy of it; instead, they worked scene-by-scene and used improvisation.
+The script changed often during production, and Bannister says he never saw a completed copy; instead, they worked scene by scene and improvised.
 The script was characterized by Coscarelli as "barely linear".
 While it contained the basic concepts of the completed film, the script was unfocused and rewritten during filming.
 The concept of the spheres came from one of Coscarelli's personal nightmares, but the original idea did not involve drilling.
-Will Greene, an elderly metal-worker, fashioned the iconic spheres, but he never got to see the finished film, as he died before the film was released.
+Will Greene, an elderly metalworker, fashioned the iconic spheres, but he never got to see the finished film, as he died before the film was released.
 The black 1971 Plymouth Barracuda was used because Coscarelli had known someone in high school who drove one, and he realized it was a vehicle he could easily get access to.